reddigari/ESPyN/README.rst

    cache = LocalCache("/path/to/cache/directory")
    league = League(<LEAGUE_ID>, <SEASON>, cache)

-The respones from all API calls will be cached as JSON files in the specifcied directory, and neither the constructor nor methods with ``boxscore=True`` will make network requests if the necessary file is in the cache.
+The responses from all API calls will be cached as JSON files in the specified directory, and neither the constructor nor methods with ``boxscore=True`` will make network requests if the necessary file is in the cache.